openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * APPENDMETA - When updating an existing item metadata from the CSV is appended to the existing item metadata.
 This can also be achieved using the Options tab.
 * APPENDATTACH - When updating an existing item attachments specified in the CSV are appended to the existing item attachments.
 This can also be achieved using the Options tab.
-* DELETE - If updating existing items using source identifiers or target identifiers (see section 6.9 Updating Existing Items in EQUELLA, page 58) the item will be deleted.
+* DELETE - If updating existing items using source identifiers or target identifiers (see section 6.9 Updating Existing Items in openEQUELLA, page 58) the item will be deleted.
 If using target identifiers an item can be purged by deleting an already deleted item.
 * CAL_PORTION - When uploading “portion” items for CAL compliance.

 #### Creating Item Links to Files within a Zip File